balassy/rocket-clock/README.md

 Thanks to [Andreas Spiess](https://github.com/SensorsIot) for sharing his [NTP library for ESP8266](https://github.com/SensorsIot/NTPtimeESP), though I have to change his code to make it more reliable.

+Thanks to [Roman Minyanlov](https://github.com/roman-minyaylov) for sharing his [NodeMCU Fritzing part](https://github.com/roman-minyaylov/fritzing-parts).
+I copied the current version of that part into the `.doc/wiring/esp8266-nodemcu-v3` folder.

 ## About the author